top of page

 -- Reach out to our Treasurer, Jonathan Smith, through our Contact Form or by getting in touch with any of our other board members with questions or about other arrangements.

-If you're 72 or over, you might also be able to land a major tax deduction ot available to others by making a donation from your retirement fund.
+If you're 72 or over, you might also be able to land a major tax deduction by making a donation to our non-profit from your retirement fund.
 Ask your financial advisor for details.

 Huge thanks to everyone who has got us this far.
 And endless thanks as well to those who'll finish this campaign to save the Pond and ensure its survival for generations to come!